AzureAD/azure-activedirectory-library-for-python/README.md

 ## Usage

+### Install

+To support 'service principal' with certificate, ADAL depends on the 'cryptography' package.
+For smooth installation, some suggestions:

+*For Windows and OSX

+Upgrade to the latest pip (8.1.2 as of June 2016) and just do `pip install adal`.

+*For Linux

+You'll need a C compiler, libffi + its development headers, and openssl + its development headers.
+Refer to [cryptography installation](https://cryptography.io/en/latest/installation/)

+*To install from source:

+Before run `python setup.py install`, to avoid dealing with compilation errors from cryptography, run `pip install cryptography` first to use statically-linked wheels.
+If you still like build from source, refer to [cryptography installation](https://cryptography.io/en/latest/installation/).

+For more context, starts with this [stackoverflow thread](http://stackoverflow.com/questions/22073516/failed-to-install-python-cryptography-package-with-pip-and-setup-py).

 ### Acquire Token with Client Credentials

 In order to use this token acquisition method, you need to configure a service principal.
 Please follow [this walkthrough](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/).